wordofwarning/wordofwarning.org/current/2018-autumnwinter/makishi/index.md

 <a href="http://thelowry.com/visit-lowry/how-to-get-here" target="_blank">Venue: The Lowry (Aldridge Studio)</a>, Pier 8, Salford Quays, M50 3AZ
 <a href="http://www.thelowry.com/events/stacy-makishi" target="_blank">Tickets: available to reserve from Friday 26 October</a>, Pay What You Decide in person on the evening. **Please note the WTF Wednesday ticketing policy below**.
 Box Office Tel: 0161 876 2000 (The Lowry)
-WTF ticket offer: immediately after *The Comforter* at 8pm, see <a href="http://www.thelowry.com/events/not-i" target="_blank">*Not I* by Touretteshero</a> in The Lowry's Quays Theatre for just £10 using promo code "wtfwednesday".
+WTF ticket offer: immediately after *The Comforter* ends, see <a href="http://www.thelowry.com/events/not-i" target="_blank">*Not I* by Touretteshero</a> in The Lowry's Quays Theatre for just £10 using promo code "wtfwednesday".

 #### Access Information
 Age advisory: 16+.
-With no interval, the show lasts approximately 1 hour and will be BSL interpreted.
+With no interval, the show lasts approximately 70 minutes and will be BSL interpreted.
 Features a combination of spoken text, film + music.
 For specific age + access information please email <mailto:info@habmcr.org> or call 0161 232 6086.

 #### More
 Part ritual; part prayer; part rowdy revivalist rally — *The Comforter* sees Stacy Makishi return with a follow-up to [2015's *Vesper Time*](/archive/2015-autumnwinter/makishi), in a rite of passage that reclaims spirituality and proposes a new perspective on church.